The last enemy

 - For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.

-As such, we should not try to pry Paul's words out from their original setting, by thinking and suggesting that he was intending to say that all death for all time was to be ended, for these passages say nothing of the sort.
+As such, we should not try to pry Paul's words out from their original setting, by thinking and suggesting that he was intending to say that from then on all death was to be ended, for these passages say nothing of the sort.
 Plainly he was explaining that all death for those of whom he was writing, both the dead and the living, was to be destroyed, made katargeo, rendered powerless, at Christ's return.
-The Greek word from which the KJV has rendered destroyed is katargeo, which variously is defined as either, make useless; deprive of its strength, force, influence, or power; to bring to nought; to render idle or inactive.
-Thus they were all to be gathered into GOD's kingdom no more to be bothered or plagued by death.
+The Greek word from which the KJV has rendered destroyed is katargeo, which variously is defined as either make useless; deprive of its strength, force, influence, or power; to bring to nought; to render idle or inactive.
+Thus, at Christ's return they were all to be gathered into GOD's kingdom no more to fear or be plagued by death.

-Howbeit, it is important to note that this destruction of death, this rendering as inactive of their greatest foe was not to occur when they died, but rather when they were resurrected, at Christ's return.
-Again, Paul was not thinking here of what would happen centuries and eons after he wrote for every person or even each Christian that would ever die.
-Instead he was seeking to comfort and encourage the Corinthians and Thessalonians of his own age as concerning the resurrection of their deceased loved ones, at Christ's return.
+It is important to note that this destruction of death, this rendering as inactive of their greatest foe was not to occur when they died, but rather when they were resurrected, at Christ's return.
+Again, Paul was not thinking here of what would happen for every person or even each Christian that would ever die.
+Instead he was seeking to comfort and encourage the believers of Corinth and Thessalonica concerning the resurrection of their deceased loved ones, at Christ's return.
 They would be resurrected from their graves at His Parousia.

-One can hardly argue persuasively that Paul was intending to intimate that all death, everywhere and for everyone was to be done away with, for in the very next chapter of his letter to the Thessalonians he wrote,
+Nor was it likely that Paul was intending to say that all death was to be done away with at Christ's return, for in the very next chapter of his letter to the Thessalonians he wrote,

 - 1 THESSALONIANS 5:2-3 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, peace and safety; then sudden destruction [olethros] cometh upon them, as travail upon a woman with child; and they shall not escape.

-In chapter four he had explained what would become of the saved at Christ's return.
+In chapter four he had explained what would become of the believers at Christ's return.
 Now in this fifth chapter he was instructing his readers of what would become of the unbelievers at Christ's return, on the Day of the Lord.
-The unsaved were not to be gathered together into heaven as were the believers, but rather they were to be destroyed.
-For them death was obviously going to be a continuing reality.
-This is pretty much what he also wrote to the Corinthians.
+Those who rejected the message of the gospel were not to be gathered together into heaven as were the believers, but rather they were to be destroyed.
+For them, even at Christ's return, death was obviously going to be a continuing reality.

-- 1 CORINTHIANS 15:22-23 For as in Adam all die, even so in Christ shall all be made alive.
+He then went on to explain to the Corinthians, that ". . . . as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming [parousia].
+(1 CORINTHIANS 15:22-23)

-The word all can have two distinct and different meanings.
-It can indicate all without exception or it can also mean all those within the context of the writer's subject.
+Of course the word all can have two distinct and different meanings; it can indicate all without exception or it can also mean all those within the context of the writer's subject.
 Here is an apt example.

 - ACTS 3:11 And as the lame man which was healed held Peter and John, all the people ran together unto them in the porch that is called Solomon’s, greatly wondering.